captionpoint/CaptionPoint-Server/public/will.md

 Always thought that was a bit dramatic.
 ---
 ## ELIZABETH:
-Yes well now she’s written something of her own and it’s quite good.
+Yes, well, now she’s written something of her own and it’s quite good.
+---
+## ELIZABETH:
 We’ll read them tomorrow and lift this fog of sorrow for a bit.
 ---
 ## ALICE: